nextstrain/cli/doc/aws-batch.md

 ### Requesting resources

 By default AWS Batch jobs request 4 vCPUs and 7200MB of memory.
-Generally, when running Snamemake, the `--jobs` option should be matched to the requested number of vCPUs.
+Generally, when running Snakemake, the `--jobs` option should be matched to the requested number of vCPUs.
 These defaults can be overridden by specifying `--aws-batch-cpus` and `--aws-batch-memory`, for instance `--aws-batch-cpus=8` and `--aws-batch-memory=14800`.
+Alternatively, request can be specified in the `~/.nextstrain/config` file via

+    [aws-batch]
+    cpus = ...
+    memory = ...

+Or via setting environment variables `NEXTSTRAIN_AWS_BATCH_CPUS` and `NEXTSTRAIN_AWS_BATCH_MEMORY`.
+Note that requesting more CPUs or memory than available in a compute environment will result in a job that is queued but is never started.

 ## Configuration on your computer